John Slattery: Film and television

 In 2013, Slattery directed his first feature film, God's Pocket (2014), which he co-wrote with Alex Metcalf.
 The film, based on a 1983 novel of the same name by Pete Dexter, premiered at the 2014 Sundance Film Festival and was picked up for distribution by IFC Films.

 In 2015, Slattery portrayed journalist Ben Bradlee Jr. in the Academy Award-winning, Golden Globe-nominated drama film Spotlight, and also appeared in the Netflix comedy series Wet Hot American Summer: First Day of Camp, for which he earned a nomination for the Critics' Choice Television Award for Best Guest Performer in a Comedy Series.

-In 2025, Slattery portrayed Burton C. Andrus, the commandant of the prison housing Nazi war criminals being held for the post-World War II Nuremberg war crimes trials in the movie, Nuremberg.
+In 2025, Slattery portrayed Burton C. Andrus, the commandant of the prison housing Nazi war criminals being held for the post-World War II Nuremberg war crimes trials in the movie Nuremberg.

+Theater

+Slattery's stage performances have included Laughter on the 23rd Floor, Betrayal, Rabbit Hole and The Front Page on Broadway, and The Lisbon Traviata and Three Days of Rain off-Broadway.

 Personal life

 Slattery married actress Talia Balsam in 1998 (who also played his screen wife, Mona, in Mad Men).
 They have one son together.
 They live in SoHo, Manhattan.